On This Day March 23

 1998 – The tide rises for “Titanic” at the 70th annual Academy Awards.
 The James Cameron blockbuster, starring Leonardo DiCaprio and Kate Winslet, ties with 1959’s “Ben Hur” for most wins by sweeping 11 categories, including the coveted Best Picture Oscar.

 2011 – Hollywood icon Elizabeth Taylor (“National Velvet,” “A Place in the Sun,” “Giant,” “Cat on a Hot Tin Roof”) dies of congestive heart failure at the age of 79.
-Taylor starred in more than 50 movies and won two Academy Awards during her acting career.
+Taylor starred in more than 50 movies and won two Academy Awards during her colorful acting career.